ThiagoTVarella/Active-Sampling-in-Primate-Vocal-Interactions/README.md

 # Active Sampling in Primate Vocal Interactions

 Welcome to the GitHub repository for the paper titled "Active Sampling in Primate Vocal Interactions".
-This repository contains the necessary code and data to reproduce the figures and understand the implementation of the Eigenmotor Information Dynamics (EID) and the active sampling model discussed in the paper.
+This repository contains the necessary code and data to reproduce the figures and understand the implementation of the Expected Information Density (EID) and the active sampling model discussed in the paper.

 ## Files